meta-rover/meta-rover/README.md

     /path/to/yocto/meta-rover \
     "

+To make sure every package is whitelisted by the build system,

+In your build system under conf/local.conf
+Add

+   LICENSE_FLAGS_WHITELIST="commercial"

 II.
 Misc
 ========

---- replace with specific information about the rover layer ---

-In your build system under conf/local.conf
-Add
-LICENSE_FLAGS_WHITELIST="commercial"